RLate-Space/RL-Enviros/src/gymnasium/pick_low/README.md

 ### Rewards

 The reward structure is as follows:
-- `+1`: If the chosen card is higher than the other card.
+- `+1`: If the chosen card is lower than the other card.
 - `0`: If both cards have the same value.
-- `-1`: If the chosen card is lower than the other card.
+- `-1`: If the chosen card is higher than the other card.

 ### Episode Termination

+### Episode Termination

-The episode in the `PickHigh` environment terminates under the following condition:
+The episode in the `PickLow` environment terminates under the following condition:

 - **Different Cards Condition**: The episode will terminate if the card selected by the player is different from the dealer's card.
 This condition is checked after each action taken by the agent.